 DETERMINE YOUR “WHY” FOR SETTING THIS GOAL

 Here is the most important step!
 Why is the “why” so important?
 Because sometimes a huge goal can be daunting, and really, really hard to accomplish.
 Eventually you're going to hit a rough patch, lose motivation, and want to give up.

 The “why” behind your goal is going to be the only thing to will keep you going!
 So figure out what it is, and make it good enough to pull you through the rough patches.
 Why do you want a new car?
 Why do you want to be more productive?
 Why do you want to lose 30 pounds?

 - “I want a new car so I can safely drive my family where they want to go.
 A dependable vehicle that won't break down and cost us so much in repairs, so we can put that money toward a family vacation next summer.”

-- “I will be more productive during the week so that we can focus solely on family bonding on the weekends without chores getting in the way.
+- “I will be more productive during the week so we can focus solely on family bonding on the weekends without chores getting in the way.
 The kids will only be with us for so many weekends until they go off on their own, so we want to enjoy them while we can!”

-- “I want to cut added sugar from my diet so that I can have a healthier lifestyle.
+- “I want to cut added sugar from my diet so I can have a healthier lifestyle.
 It will help me to make better decisions when it comes to eating food and also lose some weight.”